SupittsuBaka/OdinProjJSPath/README.md

-My self-stuby with Odin Project
+My self-study with Odin Project